Post-Master’s Certificate in Community Information

 The academic program may have additional admission criteria that must also be completed as outlined on the program's website.

-Degree Requirements
+Certificate Requirements

 Total Semester Credit Hours Required